Leeds Creative Family Tree, (Not-for-Profit Project)

 The Leeds Creative Family Tree is an ongoing not-for-profit project designed to showcase the huge range of creative individuals and organisations in our city and to help us all find other like-minded creatives and collaborate more locally.

-The Creative Family Trees are distributed for free around the city and we hope that through the project, the creatives of the city – and those who work with them – will find all sorts of things they never knew existed.
+The Creative Family Trees are distributed for free around the city and we hope that through the project, the creatives of the city – and those that work with them – will find all sorts of things they never knew existed.

 All research and design is done for free by Split, but with the help of many.